Typography

 AREA 17 have been using responsive typography classes for a number of years on every build we have done, where the number 1 rule has always been "if its a type style, its that type style at all breakpoints".
 That is, if its our responsive "h1" class, then its the responsive "h1" class at all breakpoints.
 This rule was initially frustrating but has become the accepted norm at AREA 17.
 But, it is occasionally still a frustration - usually when it comes to product listing or article listing designs.

-v3.9.0 brings the ability to override type styles at different breakpoints.
+Fortunately custom CSS properties helpes us add the ability to override type styles at different breakpoints.
 For example, the following example displays as a f-h4 on smaller screens and as f-code at larger screens:

 f-h4 lg:f-code The quick brown fox jumps over the lazy dog